GideonBear/falconf/README.md

 Falconf is a tool to manage your personal Linux machine(s).
 It is an imperative alternative to [Nix](https://nixos.org/) and [Ansible](https://www.ansible.com/), to make tweaking your computers seamless without needing to edit files in a specialized syntax.
+Falconf puts usability and speed of iteration before idempotency and correctness.

 Falconf can track configuration files, and run arbitrary commands.
 These changes are tracked and can be undone, and are synchronized with all your machines